superstreamlabs/memphis.js/README.md

 ### Retention types

-Memphis currently supports the following types of retention:
+Retention types define the methodology behind how a station behaves with its messages.
+Memphis currently supports the following retention types:

 ```js
 memphis.retentionTypes.MAX_MESSAGE_AGE_SECONDS;
 ```

-Means that every message persists for the value set in retention value field (in seconds)
+When the retention type is set to MAX_MESSAGE_AGE_SECONDS, messages will persist in the station for the number of seconds specified in the retention_value.

 ```js
 memphis.retentionTypes.MESSAGES;
 ```

-Means that after max amount of saved messages (set in retention value), the oldest messages will be deleted
+When the retention type is set to MESSAGES, the station will only hold up to retention_value messages.
+The station will delete the oldest messsages to maintain a retention_value number of messages.

 ```js
 memphis.retentionTypes.BYTES;
 ```

-Means that after max amount of saved bytes (set in retention value), the oldest messages will be deleted
+When the retention type is set to BYTES, the station will only hold up to retention_value BYTES.
+The oldest messages will be deleted in order to maintain at maximum retention_vlaue BYTES in the station.

 ```js
 memphis.retentionTypes.ACK_BASED; // for cloud users only
 ```

-Means that after a message is getting acked by all interested consumer groups it will be deleted from the Station.
+When the retention type is set to ACK_BASED, messages in the station will be deleted after they are acked by all subscribed consumer groups.

 ### Retention Values